State and District Assessments

 - Kindergarten thru 3rd grade take the Istation ISIP Reading assessment and ISIP Math assessment.

 - Students in grades 6 through 9 take the STAR Reading and STAR Math assessments.

 - Students 3-11th will take ISAT interim tests to measure progress and growth.

 Dual Immersion Assessments

-End of course (EOC) exams are standards-based assessments that include the knowledge and skills associated with a student's specific class.
-Secondary students take the same EOC exam in Language Arts, Mathematics, Social Studies, Science, and Health.
+Summative exams are standards-based assessments that include the knowledge and skills associated with a student's specific class.
 This allows staff to make certain their grading and standards are consistent and fair from one school year to the next and between schools.
 This helps to assure that the same high quality education is being provided across the District and over time.